apache/axis-axis2-java-core/modules/samples/quickstart/README.txt

 Introduction
 ============
 In this sample, we are deploying a POJO after writing a services.xml and creating an aar.
-We also test the gePrice and update methods using a browser.
+We also test the getPrice and update methods using a browser.

 Pre-Requisites
 ==============